-- Reducing the "Risks of Fentanyl in the U.S." – This video was was created in collaboration with staff from the University of Pennsylvania Center for Addiction Medicine and Policy in response to the more than 80 thousand opioid overdose deaths that occurred in 2020 largely driven by the illegally produced fentanyl that contaminates illegally produced opioids and benzodiazepines, as well as cocaine and synthetic cannabinoids.
+This video was created in collaboration with staff from the University of Pennsylvania Center for Addiction Medicine and Policy in response to the more than 80 thousand opioid overdose deaths that occurred in 2020 largely driven by the illegally produced fentanyl that contaminates illegally produced opioids and benzodiazepines, as well as cocaine and synthetic cannabinoids.
 It also stresses that everyone can be a first responder by carrying naloxone.
-An infographic is also available.
+An infographic, is also available.

 Despite the precipitous increase in methamphetamine overdose deaths in the United States over the past five years, effective medication treatment options for methamphetamine use disorder have not been available.
 This CME podcast describes the personal and societal burdens of methamphetamine use disorder in the United States, discusses the findings from the Accelerated Development of Additive Pharmacotherapy Treatment for Methamphetamine Disorder (ADAPT-2) clinical trial, and stresses the need for safe and effective pharmacological treatment options for methamphetamine use disorder.